 - Developing a multi-modal brain imaging and biomarker approach to studying the interface between metabolic/immune disturbances and altered brain signaling which could not only (for many at least) be the “ground zero” of autism, but also be central to the many types of brain health problems (neuropsychiatric, neurodevelopmental, neurodegenerative and traumatic) that are so widespread today, and

-- Applying these approaches to the systems biology of improvement and recovery in autism and chronic brain health problems, as well as in other situations where complex systems are multiply challenged, and
+- Applying these approaches to the systems biology of improvement and recovery in autism and chronic brain health problems, as well as in other situations where complex systems are multiply challenged (in particular through the Documenting Hope film and research project), and

 - Developing data-capture systems for tracking this recovery process in detail in real time.

 She has recently trained in the Anat Baniel Method due to the great sophistication it offers in opening options for children with special needs (and everyone elseacross the entire lifespan and levels of ability) and for its insight into the fundamental importance of movement for transforming and upgrading brain function; she is building toward incorporating this dimension into her research and writing.